Friday, 24, Apr, 2026

 Headnote :

-The relations between one G and his wife were strained and she went to live with her father B and her brother V, the appellant.
-G, with three others, went to the quarter of B and he went inside and came out dragging his reluctant wife behind him.
-She caught hold of the door and G started pulling her...
+The relationship between G and his wife had deteriorated, leading her to move in with her father B and brother V, the appellant.
+G, accompanied by three others, went to B\'s residence, entered, and emerged while forcefully dragging his unwilling wife.
+She clung to the door, and G began to pull her a...

 Chinubhai Haridas Vs. The State of Bombay [1959] INSC 110 (4 September 1959)